 The first program a programmer typically writes in every language is the "Hello World!" program.
-Being able to write, compile, download and run even that simple program is a major milestone.
 Once that has been accomplished, the basic components will be in place and the door will be open to the imagination to start writing real world solutions to some challenging tasks.